-CHIPA's UM program is administered by licensed, experienced clinicians, who are specifically trained in UM techniques and in Beacon's standards and protocols.
+CHIPA's UM program is administered by licensed, experienced clinicians who are specifically trained in utilization management techniques and in Beacon's standards and protocols.
 All CHIPA clinicians with responsibility for making UM decisions have been made aware that:

-- All UM decisions are based upon CHIPA's level of care criteria (medical necessity for psychiatric treatment and American Society of Addiction Medicine [ASAM] criteria for all substance use disorder treatment) - Financial incentives based on an individual UM clinician's number of adverse determinations or denials of payment are prohibited - Financial incentives for UM decision-makers do not encourage decisions that result in underutilization
+- All UM decisions are based upon CHIPA's LOCC (medical necessity) - Financial incentives based on an individual UM clinician's number of adverse determinations or denials of payment are prohibited - Financial incentives for UM decision-makers do not encourage decisions that result in underutilization

-Note that the information in this chapter, including definitions, procedures, and determination and notification time frames, may vary for different lines of business; such differences are indicated where applicable.
+Please note that the information in this chapter, including definitions, procedures, and determination and notification time frames may vary for different lines of business; such differences are indicated where applicable.